dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“What proof have we that inorganic objects can feel no pain?
-Who knows if a book may not yearn for other books, its companions of many years, in some way strange to us and therefore never yet perceived?” - Elias Canetti
+“Old books that we have known but not possessed cross our path and invite themselves over.
+New books try to seduce us daily with tempting titles and tantalizing covers. ” - Alberto Manguel
 </i>
 </blockquote>